In praise of the colour red

-The claret cup cactus (Echinocereus triglochidatus) is distributed in the Mohave and Great Basin Deserts of western United States. – More pictures of cactus species are found elsewhere on this website, see Gallery: Plants – Cacti.
+The claret cup cactus (Echinocereus triglochidatus) is distributed in the Mohave and Great Basin Deserts of western United States. – Pictures of many other cactus species are presented in the Gallery, see Plants: Cacti.

 The scarlet flowers of claret cup cactus seem almost too delicate to survive in the harsh environment of the Mohave Desert, here photographed in Joshua Tree National Park, California.
 (Photos copyright © by Kaj Halberg)

 Choughs, of the genus Pyrrhocorax, are jet-black members of the crow family (Corvidae), identified by their brightly coloured bill and feet, and by their calls, which have given them their English name.
 The red-billed chough (P. pyrrhocorax) is a bit larger than the Alpine, or yellow-billed (P. graculus), with a longer, red bill.
 Both species are widely distributed in Europe, northern Africa, and Asia, the red-billed in Morocco, Spain, Ireland, Wales, France, the Alps, Italy, the Balkans, the Middle East, and large parts of Central Asia, with an isolated population in the highlands of Ethiopia.

 The Alpine chough is presented on the page In praise of the colour yellow.

 These pictures are from Nepal, where the red-billed chough is very common, often seen feeding in newly ploughed fields.
 (Photos copyright © by Kaj Halberg)